cleifwork/GAUTOCHARGER/README.md

-# GAUTOCHARGER-V3 (SMTP): Laptop AutoCharging Solution
+# GAUTOCHARGER-V3: Laptop AutoCharging Solution
 > [!NOTE]
 > _For Local Network & VPN Use_